A common Plot Twist

 - Sharon Green's The Far Side of Forever.
 The man who magically summons the protagonists together and sends them on the mission turns out to be the Big Bad behind the evil plot.

-- Order Of The Stick: Nale relies on Roy's willingness to accept a sidequest in order to send him on a useless quest for starmetal in order to slow him down.
+- The Order of the Stick: Nale relies on Roy's willingness to accept a sidequest in order to send him on a useless quest for starmetal in order to slow him down.

 - Dungeons & Denizens: In one story the quest giver starts here and ends here.

-- Eight Bit Theater: Sarda sends the Light Warriors on a quest to collect the Elemental Orbs.
+- 8-Bit Theater: Sarda sends the Light Warriors on a quest to collect the Elemental Orbs.
 That way he can use them to become all powerful, and kill the Light Warriors.